vidalvasconcelos/vidalvasconcelos/posts/2025-10-23-A-BIT-MORE-CONTRAMAP.md

 ```

 Conclusion

-Contramap is that travel adapter you toss in your bag, you pack it because you know the outlet will not bend to your
+Contramap is that travel adapter you toss in your bag.
+You pack it because you know the outlet will not bend to your
 charger.
 Treat features the same way.
 Look for spots where an adapter keeps logic reusable instead of hacking together
 another one-off, and suddenly those tiny rules start shaping your business logic.
 That is composable thinking, and once
 it lands, it is tough to ship software any other way.